 Use sustainable grooming products

 Who doesn’t want their pet to be squeaky clean and smell good?
 But hygiene doesn’t have to come at the cost of the environment.
-Many popular grooming products are loaded with chemicals that harm the environment and your pet’s health.
+Many popular dog's grooming products and cat's grooming products are loaded with chemicals that harm the environment and your pet’s health.